Chicken Marsala Recipe that’s easy!

 Life happens, and sometimes mascarpone isn't just laying around your fridge.
 Not to mention, it can be pricy.
 So long story short, I was out!
 Did I panic?
 Absolutely not.
 I rolled up my sleeves and decided to wing it.
 Surprisingly, my rebellious version sans mascarpone turned out to be a game-changer.
 The sauce was lighter, letting the Marsala wine and mushrooms take center stage, which it is what the original dish was all about anyway!
 Who needs mascarpone when you can have a saucy revolution?

-So, here's the scoop – Chicken Marsala doesn't need to follow a strict script.
+So, here's the scoop – this Chicken Marsala dish doesn't need to follow a strict script.
 So even though Chicken Marsala by Giada was awesome, we need to feel free to improvise, skip ingredients, or throw in a surprise twist.
 After all, cooking is an art, not a science experiment.
 Giada may have set the stage, but it's your kitchen – be the director.
 And after my little Mascarpone-less adventure, I’ll never make Chicken Marsala with it again.
 SO there;)

 Now, another day, I was craving this chicken marsala only to find an empty Marsala bottle staring back at me.
 Panic?
 Nah.
 Improvise again?
 Absolutely!
 Enter the world of Marsala wine substitutes.